• Skip to content

 School-based training for trainee teachers

-Each year we place approximately 1,200 trainees in school-based training that varies from two to 12 weeks.
-We place both undergraduate and postgraduate trainees in a range of early years settings, primary and secondary schools and education and training colleges.
+Each year we place approximately 1,200 student teachers in school-based training.
+We place both undergraduate and postgraduate student teachers in a range of early years settings, primary and secondary schools and education and training colleges.

-There are currently over 600 schools and colleges in the south-east and across the country who provide our trainee teachers with the practical teaching experience they need each year.
-We value the time and dedication that mentors and other professionals give our trainees, building their confidence and their competence.
+There are currently over 600 schools and colleges in the south-east and across the country who provide our student teachers with the practical teaching experience they need each year.
+We value the time and dedication that mentors and other professionals give our student teachers, building their confidence and their competence.
 We would not be a leading initial teacher education partnership without them.

 How school-based training can benefit your school